The Top Five Healthcare Management Jobs

 Health care is a field that continues to grow and evolve, offering an ever-expanding slate of career options.
 Today, professionals from many different backgrounds and with a variety of different skill sets can find a rewarding and successful career in healthcare management.1

-An MBA degree from Utica College with a specialization in Health Care Management can help prepare you for a career in this area and familiarize you with the many different job options available.
+An MBA degree from Utica University with a specialization in Health Care Management can help prepare you for a career in this area and familiarize you with the many different job options available.
 These positions may include clinic managers, financial managers, personnel managers, risk managers, compliance officers, and other operational managers.

 You may be surprised to learn just how vast and growing the possibilities are.
 Here’s a look at five of the top jobs in healthcare management today—and what skills and experience you need to get them.

 The chief executive officer of a hospital has a considerable amount of responsibility and needs a broad range of skill sets to match.
 CEOs are responsible for nearly every aspect of how hospitals perform, from the quality of patient care to the facility’s financial performance and standard of operational excellence.
 To secure this executive level position, you will need both strong educational credentials, particularly in financial management and leadership skills, and demonstrate extensive experience with increasing responsibility working in a hospital setting.

 Chief financial officers are crucial members of the executive teams at large healthcare facilities, as they ensure that the facility is run in the most cost-efficient manner possible.
 As a CFO, you will have the responsibility of managing all financial risks.
 You also must handle most of the financial planning and oversee financial record-keeping.
 In addition, CFOs must keep the CEO and other members of upper management informed of the facility’s financial status.